ZuchaoWang/learn-stanford-cs143/README.md

 # learn-stanford-cs143
-Stanford CS143 Compiler Assignment

-This code is extracted from the virtual machine, not copied from other github repos.
-This repo is meant to be editted in modern OS, then the code will be copied into the virtual machine (running old linux) for execution.
-This repo itself is not executable, since I have removed all the big files unrelated to editing, such as bin and lib and java stuff (I work on the C++ version).
-For an
+This repository is for Stanford CS143 Compiler Course's Programming Assignment.
+The code is extracted from the [virtual machine](https://courses.edx.org/courses/course-v1:StanfordOnline+SOE.YCSCS1+2T2020/7b74698308574f3c89d2ed498f26a019/), not copied from other github repos.
+The code is meant to be editted in modern OS, then copied into the virtual machine (running old linux) for execution.
+This code in this repository itself is not executable, since I have removed all the big files that won't be edited, such as bin and lib and java stuff (I work on the C++ version).